carter2099/dsa.rb/README.md

-The test cases are not exhaustive in the spirit of checking for runtime performance, scalability, etc. Implementations are generalized, so that through practice using this tool, the user can avoid having to think about the algorithmic pattern, and focus on the application to the problem at hand.
+The test cases are not exhaustive in the spirit of checking for runtime performance, scalability, etc. Implementations are generalized, so that through practice using this tool, the user can avoid having to think about the algorithmic pattern, and instead focus on its application to the problem at hand.

 ## Usage
 1. `chmod +x dsa.rb` to make dsa.rb executable